 Udemy’s sales usually offer a massive discount on the full price.
 It’s not uncommon to see a course offered at $199 full price reduced to just $10.

 Regular students know that it is not worth buying a Udemy course at full price.
-Sooner or later the course you want to enrol in will be on sale.
+Sooner or later the course you want to enroll in will be on sale.